TomasLaus/TomasLaus/README.md

 - Implemented third-party API integrations to expand functionality and streamline data flow, resulting in a 12% uplift in user satisfaction.
 - Optimized database queries and server response times, achieving a 25% performance improvement—valuable for large-scale real-time data processing.

-### **Full Stack Developer**
-**GENDERLESS (Institutional E-Commerce Project, Unpaid)**
-*April 2022 – May 2022*
-- Developed a collaborative web app in weekly agile sprints, enhancing organization and accelerating delivery of core features.
-- Engineered backend session management and deployed the application to Heroku, ensuring secure, real-time user access control.
-- Assisted in Frontend design, building filters, session handling, shopping cart, and favorites functionality, with a focus on accessibility and usability—skills transferable to internal tool development in any industry.

 ---

 ## 🎓 Education